 Strengths and Limitations

 It is the author’s understanding that this is the first study to look at the combined influence of self-management and psychological comorbidities on quality of life in eczema.
-Further strengths of this study include the use of a quality control question (see Appendix A) and the high reliability and validity of the four scales presented in randomised order [46].
+Further strengths of this study include the use of a quality control question and the high reliability and validity of the four scales presented in randomised order [46].